kafeijao/Kafe_CVR_Mods/BetterCache/README.md

 ### Features

+- Deletes the files with older accessed date when above the limit
-- Set a custom Cache Folder location (default: `ChilloutVR/Cache/`).
+- Set a custom Cache Folder location (default: `ChilloutVR/Cache/`)
-- Set a Max limit for the Cache (default: `20GB`).
+- Set a Max limit for the Cache (default: `20GB`)
-- Forces and uses file Access Date to keep files.
+- Forces and uses file Access Date to keep files
-- Deletes original Cache Folders to prevent cluttering.
+- Deletes original Cache Folders to prevent cluttering

 ---